dmotz/statmap/README.md

 $ statmap > stats.json
 ```

-Pass an optional second argument for a different directory:
+Pass an optional argument for a different directory:

 ```